ishinbrot/LambdasandStreamsSolution/Readme.md

 ## Using Java Streams
 Normally in Java 7 and below, this will be done with a long iteration that would take multiple lines to write Utilizing Java Streams this can be done in less than 7 lines (including brackets).
-Utilzing Java Streams and Lambdas we can iterate through the array more simply...

 ## Java Lambdas